3 Lecture 2: Introduction to Causal Inference

 3.2 Vignette 2.1

-Usually, we do not know the data generation process, but here, we are gods.
-Let’s create a world where taking a treatment A (e.g., taking a pill) positively affect Y (e.g., health) by one unit.
+Usually, we do not know the data-generating process, but here, we are gods.
+Let’s create a world where taking treatment A (e.g., taking a pill) positively affects Y (e.g., health) by one unit.
 Let’s run an experiment.

 df <- data.frame(health_no_pill= rnorm(5000),